-If you’ve watched a Cleveland Indians baseball game lately, you may have noticed a big sign for “Union Home Mortgage” out in center field.
+If you’ve watched a Cleveland Guardians baseball game lately, you may have noticed a big sign for “Union Home Mortgage” out in center field.

-That’s because UHM is the official mortgage partner of the Indians, along with the Professional Bull Riders (PBR) organization.
+That’s because UHM is the official mortgage partner of the Guardians, along with the Professional Bull Riders (PBR) organization.

 They also recently partnered with former Cleveland Browns quarterback Bernie Kosar for some commercials, and are now the title sponsor of the Cleveland Marathon.

 So it’s clear they’re big sports fans and proud to call Northeast Ohio home.